Belfast Harbour: Board members

-Vernon, Ed
+The current commissioners as of February 2020 include David Dobbin CBE as chairman and Joe O’Neill as CEO.

 Law enforcement

 The port is patrolled by the Belfast Harbour Police, which is one of the oldest constabularies in the British Isles, dating back over 160 years.

-In recent times the service has faced new challenges as the relocation of marine facilities to the seaward end of the Port have created opportunities to develop new residential, commercial and public spaces.
-In addition to traditional port users the Harbour Police now provide a range of policing services to tenants, residents and visitors who frequent the Harbour Estate.
+In recent times the service has faced new challenges as the relocation of marine facilities to the seaward end of the port have created opportunities to develop new residential, commercial and public spaces.
+In addition to traditional port users the Belfast Harbour Police now provide a range of policing services to tenants, residents and visitors who frequent the harbour estate.

 Operations

 Freight

 In 2014 476,000 freight vehicles used the Port, a 2.2% increase over 2013.
 By 2019, Stena Line's Belfast-Loch Ryan route, Belfast-Birkenhead and Belfast-Heysham service together carried 542,000 freight vehicles were handled; a record number for nine consecutive years.

 125,000 containers and 6.0 million tonnes of bulk cargo were handled in 2009.
 By 2019, bulk cargo throughput had increased to 9.9 million tonnes and the number of containers handled at Victoria Terminal 3 increased to more than 130,000 units, carrying over 2.1 million tonnes of goods.
 The total trade tonnage in 2019 exceeded 24 million tonnes for the second successive year.

 In 1993, container operations moved from York Dock and Herdman Channel to Victoria Terminal 3; a new terminal equipped with three Liebherr ship-to-shore gantry cranes and three rail-mounted stacking gantry cranes.
 This terminal was operated by Coastal Container Line Limited; a subsidiary of the Mersey Docks and Harbour Company; later Peel Ports Belfast.
 VT3 served feeder traffic from Rotterdam, Le Havre, Antwerp, Felixstowe, Southampton and Liverpool.

 In 2006, a rival service operated by a subsidiary of the Irish Continental Group; Belfast Container Terminal, began to operate a service to Antwerp and Rotterdam from the Herdman Channel using a mobile ship-to-shore crane and three straddle carriers.

 In 2015, Peel Ports lost the tender to operate the service at VT3 to the Irish Continental Group.
 Belfast Container Terminal began to operate solely from VT3 by September 2015; initially for a five-year period.